 Pay attention to the following tips for effective and safe use of commercial zero-turn mowers and get yourself the best operation.

 LEARN THE BASIC OPERATION FIRST

-However, if you still have befuddlement in using your commercial zero-turn mower, spending time in the mower’s seat while learning the basic operation is an excellent way to start.
+However, if you still have a befuddlement in using your commercial zero-turn mower, spending time in the mower’s seat while learning the basic operation is an excellent way to start.

-Please take note that the majority of zero-turn mowers are being controlled using two control levers.
+Please take note that the majority of lawn tractors are being controlled using two control levers.
 Once you move these levers forward, the mower will go ahead in a straight line.
 When you move the two levers backward, the mower will run in a reverse direction.
 By moving just a single lever, the wheels will move either forward or backward, which means that you can make a successful turn by moving one lever independently.

 AVOID A HARD TURN DOWNHILL

 By making a hard turn downhill, you can dangerously maneuver your commercial zero-turn mower.
 Meaning, you need to avoid mowing hills with slopes more than 15 degrees.
 In avoiding a sudden change in direction or sharp turn, you need to move slowly in the incline areas.